How to avoid buyer’s remorse.

 Because we already borrow from our friends all the time, right?
 You can even make a night of it; grab some wine, chuck on some early 2000s bangers, put on an old school fashion parade and fill each other’s bags with pre-loved clothes.
 Also, if there’s something in your wardrobe that you never wear but your best friend chooses every time you head out, why not gift it to them?
 This frees up space in your wardrobe, and it ensures that your least loved items will be somebody else’s most loved, too.

 04. Buy secondhand

 This may possibly be the most fun of all the suggestions—apart, of course, from the secondhand fashion parade.
-Besides through Ethical Made Easy, there is no better way to connect with likeminded individuals than buying unwanted clothes at discounted prices, right?
+There is no better way to connect with likeminded individuals than buying unwanted clothes at discounted prices, right?
 Depop, Facebook Marketplace (and similar Facebook groups), and even the odd Instagram page are just a few of the places you and your op shopping inclined debit card can go.
 Who knows, you may even score yourself a vintage Chanel handbag worth more than your monthly wage.

 Happy conscious consuming!